Meghan McCain bashes 'child' Trump after report WH wanted USS McCain moved; president says he was unaware

 CLICK HERE TO GET THE FOX NEWS APP

-The president has repeatedly bashed the late-McCain long after his passing in August 2018, continuing to place blame on his "thumbs down" vote that derailed efforts to pass the "skinny repeal" of Obamacare.
+The president repeatedly has bashed the late-McCain long after his passing in August 2018, continuing to place blame on his "thumbs down" vote that derailed efforts to pass the "skinny repeal" of Obamacare.
 Trump has also declared he was "was never a fan" of the late-Senator.

 Meghan McCain has frequently defender her father on Twitter and on "The View."